- What is ChatGPT?

 Indeed, the introduction of Featured Snippets in Google’s search results in 2018 highlights that finding quick, straightforward answers to questions is a well-recognised goal for people navigating the web.
 The buzz surrounding ChatGPT demonstrates that conversational AI tools meet this intent much better than traditional SERPs, and hence the only way forward for Google and Bing is to integrate these tools into search engines to retain this element of web search.

 However, the jury is still out on whether conversational AI tools could truly replace search engines.
 Many people do not want one answer from a single source but rather would like to compare and view multiple sources, particularly when their intent is transactional.
-This intent is not currently satisfied by ChatGPT.

-A lot of the potential behind language models and its long-term impact on web search is still up for debate.
+A lot of the potential behind language models and their long-term impact on web search is still up for debate.
 For now, ChatGPT and similar tools can be used as tools to facilitate more ambitious SEO strategies and scale organic growth for businesses.